-A DP type transmitter is used to measure the difference between total pressure and static pressure and it is converted into proportional flow rate.
+A DP-type transmitter is used to measure the difference between total pressure and static pressure and it is converted into a proportional flow rate.

-In practice, two tubes inserted into a pipe would be cumbersome, and a simple Pitot tube will consist of one unit as shown in Below Figure.
-Here, the hole measuring the velocity pressure and the holes measuring the reference or static pressure are incorporated in the same device.
+In practice, two tubes inserted into a pipe would be cumbersome, and a simple Pitot tube will consist of one unit as shown in the Below Figure.
+Here, the hole measuring the velocity pressure and the holes measuring the reference or static pressure are incorporated into the same device.

 Note that a square root relationship exists between velocity and pressure drop (see Below Equation).
 This limits the accuracy to a small turndown range.

 |Dynamic pressure – Static pressure

 There are some practical limitations to the use of a pitot-static tube: